What is an IEP?

 How Old Does My Child Have to Be to Take Advantage of an IEP?

 IDEA takes into account a very broad range of ages.
 As mentioned above, it mandates services for children under the age of three, but also for children with disabilities between the ages of 3 and 21.

 What Kinds of Classes or Educational Experiences Does My Child Get if They Have an IEP?

-Children with intellectual disabilities should have appropriate accommodations (or “supplementary aids and services”) specified in their Ind.
-This enables children with disabilities to be educated alongside their nondisabled counterparts as much as possible.
-Examples of accommodations provided to students with Individualized Education Program include (but are not limited to) the following:
+Children with intellectual disabilities should have appropriate accommodations (or “supplementary aids and services”) specified in their IEP.
+This enables children with disabilities to be educated alongside their nondisabled counterparts as much as possible (1).
+Examples of accommodations provided to students with Individualized Education Programs include (but are not limited to) the following:

 - Help with transcribing notes in class

 - Modifications in the way students are graded (shorter assignments, different grading criteria, or extended deadlines)